Shahriar87/symfony-the-spacebar/README.md

 ## Project Walkthrough
 ### MVP:
-* User can post blog articles
+* Users can post blog articles
-* Like any certain blog
+* Users can like(heart) other's blog
 * Post comments to others blog articles

 ## Technologies Used: